 Marianela Ciolfi Felice

-Previously, I worked at KTH as a postdoctoral research associate in the topic of digital women's health.
-During that period I explored designing for experiences of life transitions such as menarche, menopause, and contraception, from a feminist Human-Computer Interaction (HCI) perspective.
+Previously, I worked at KTH as a postdoctoral research associate in the area of digital women's health.
+During that period I explored the design space of life transitions and experiences including menarche, menopause, and contraception, from a feminist Human-Computer Interaction (HCI) perspective.

 Before joining KTH, I completed my doctoral studies in Computer Science at Université Paris Saclay, France.
 My thesis concerned the design of interactive tools to support expert creative practice in graphic design and contemporary choreography.

-And, finally, I am involved in organising the FFF seminars where our research team hosts 1-hour talks from a variety of speakers: https://www.kth.se/hct/mid/research/interaction-design/fff-seminars/fff-seminars-1.1032836
+Finally, I am involved in organising the FFF seminars where our research lab hosts 1-hour talks from a variety of speakers.

 Are you a Master student at KTH?

 If you are interested in all things related to critical computing and feminism feel free to contact me via email about possibilities of thesis supervision or examination within my group.
 Please note that this only applies to students who are already doing their master's at KTH specifically, and about to conduct their degree project.